BuddyForms/BuddyForms-WooCommerce-Form-Elements/readme.txt

 <b>Keep your User in the Frontend.</b>

-Your users can become vendors and are able to manage there WooCommerce products from the frontend.
-If you use BuddyPress all can be integrated into the members profile with one click.
+Your users can become vendors and are able to manage their WooCommerce products from the front end.
+If you use BuddyPress, all can be integrated into the members profile with one click.

 <b>Create a Marketplace.</b>